Thebert98/Hebert_Aiko_Assessment/README.md

 ## Instructions and Specifications
 I completed this Assesment in JavaScript using the React library version "^18.1.0" on  visual studio code.
-First npm install in the main folder which should be 'Hebert_Aiko_Assessment'.
+First npm install in the main folder which should be 'Hebert_Aiko_Assessment' or 'Hebert_Aiko_Assessment-main'.
 Once installing has completed type npm start in the main folder and the react application will run at localhost:3000.

 ## Thought Process
 The following is a run down on how I tackled this project: